SloveniaEngineering/laguna-backend/CONTRIBUTING.md

 Documentation is auto-generated on push to `master`.
 It can be accessed via GitHub Pages at https://sloveniaengineering.github.io/laguna-backend.

-To generate and open identical local documentation run `scripts/doc.sh`.
+To generate and open a preview of identical local documentation run `scripts/doc.sh`.

 ## Generating Coverage